luigicallero/checkpoint-nft/README.md

 - **Time Played**: The total amount of time the player has spent in the game up to this checkpoint.
 - **Kills**: The number of enemies defeated by the player at the time of the checkpoint.
 - **Boosters**: Active or unlocked bonuses that enhance the player's abilities or performance.
+- **Items**: A record of the player's collected or equipped items at the time of the checkpoint.

 ## Recommended Usage in Game Worlds (Smart Contracts)